olivierlacan/monokaim/README.md

-molokaim
+monokaim
 ========

-An improved Molokai theme for Sublime Text 2 &amp; TextMate
+An improved Monokai theme for Sublime Text 2 & TextMate

 ## Motivation
-The Molokai theme currently (May 27th, 2012) shipped with Sublime Text 2 is nice but doesn't include some essential syntax highlighting from Markdown.
+The Monokai theme currently (May 27th, 2012) shipped with Sublime Text 2 is nice but doesn't include some essential syntax highlighting from Markdown.
 I love Markdown and write it virtually every day, and I'm tired of seeing it so poorly rendered.

 ## Realization
 TextMate themes are horrendous, using XML to declare something as basic is a painful waste of markup, it would almost make Sublime's JSON settings look pithy.
 So the least people could do is add comments to make that XML soup a little more palatable.